DJ Jazzy Jeff: Music

 His 2007 release The Return of the Magnificent featured numerous collaborations with old school and new school artists including CL Smooth, Big Daddy Kane, Pos from De La Soul, Method Man, Peedi Peedi (a remake of "Brand New Funk"), Rhymefest, and Raheem DeVaughn.
 In 2007, he appeared with Rhymefest in a video directed by Konee Rok, in which he makes music in his home recording studio with Rhymefest.

 In 2008, Townes performed with Smith at the premiere of the latter's 2008 film Hancock.

 In 2009, he made a mixtape titled He's the King...I'm the DJ in honor of the late entertainer Michael Jackson.
 Townes was featured in the video game DJ Hero as a playable character.
 He also has some original mixes in the game.

 In 2010, DJ Jazzy Jeff and Mick (formerly known as Mick Boogie) teamed up to release the Summertime: The Mixtape series.
 The mixes are released every summer.

 In 2013, DJ Jazzy Jeff performed with Will Smith on The Graham Norton Show.
 Also that same year, DJ Jazzy Jeff released Vinyl Destination, a web series documenting his hundred plus DJ shows from all around the world.
 He also appeared as the lead interview in Paul Stenning's book Success – By Those Who've Made It.

 In 2015, he performed the scratch overdubs for the film Straight Outta Compton.

 In August 2017, DJ Jazzy Jeff and Will Smith performed two shows in Europe: MTV Summerblast Music Festival in Croatia and the Livewire Festival in Blackpool.

+In 2024, he went on tour with New Kids on the Block as a supporting act, alongside Paula Abdul, on The Magic Summer Tour (2024).

+In 2025, DJ Jazzy Jeff was announced as one of the remixers for the 2026 FIFA World Cup theme, representing Philadelphia.

 Personal life

 DJ Jazzy Jeff married Lynette C. Jackson in Jamaica on July 31, 2010.

-He has four children: two sons from a previous relationship including actor Amir Mitchell-Townes, and a son and daughter with Lynette.
+He has four children: two sons from a previous relationship, Cory Townes, who is also a DJ and actor/musician Amir Mitchell-Townes, and a son (Pleasant) and daughter (August) with Jackson.